macmade/XSDocgen/README.md

  * Support for custom HTML/PHP pages for additional documentation (companion guides).
  * Printer friendly version.
  * Full search from the documentation and the additional pages.
- * Full XSHTML 1.0 strict and CSS compliance.
+ * Full XHTML 1.0 strict and CSS compliance.
  * C, C++ and Objective-C support.

 Example documentation